-We let music creators assemble and organise their music projects in Auddly.
-We’re simultaneously collecting the useful information necessary for publishers to do the correct registrations of songs with the collecting societies.
+We let music creators collect and organize their songs in Auddly.
+Creators collect essential info necessary for music companies to make correct registrations of songs with the collecting societies.

-Auddly works closely with a number of different collecting societies, including ASCAP in the US, PRS in UK, STIM in Sweden, and more.
-Auddly does not distribute royalties or deal with copyright issues.
+Auddly’s not to be compared with a collecting society.
+Auddly does work closely with a number of different collecting societies, including ASCAP in the US, PRS for Music in the UK and STIM in Sweiden, to name a few.
+Auddly doesn’t distribute royalties or deal with copyright issues.

-For the moment the Auddly platform is not connected to any digital audio workstation.
+At the moment, Auddly isn’t connected to any digital audio workstation.

-Please see our “Pricing” section for information and how contact us in order to set up an account.
+See our ‘Business’ section for info and how to contact us in order to set up an account.

-At this time, there are no restrictions in the storage capacity and you will be able to upload as much material to your song projects as you like.
+At this time, there are no restrictions in the storage capacity and you will be able to upload as much material to your songs as you like.

 In the mobile app, you will have similar but not all functions available.

-You and your collaborators are able to change the split agreement whenever you want to.
-When you’ve agreed on a split, you can print the split sheet as a document and your publisher can also generate a CWR file.
+The split agreement can be modified by you or your co-creators at any time.
+When you’ve agreed on a split, you can print the split sheet as a document.
+Your publisher or manager can also generate a CWR file.

-Musicians who have been invited to a project cannot open the song project, they can only see the title and basic information in their Song list overview.
+Musicians who are invited to a song can only see the title of it and basic info in the song list overview.

 Auddly does not show your information to any external parties.
-It is only your stage name that is visible to other members of your projects.
-Other Song project members will be able to generate split sheets with your name and IPI.
+It is only your stage name that is visible to other song members.
+Other song members will be able to generate split sheets with your name and IPI.

-No, you own all of the content you provide in connection with the service and Auddly does not own any rights in or to your content.
+No. You own all the content you provide in connection with the service and Auddly does not own any rights in or to your content.

-If you forgot your password, simply press “forgot” and type your email in the box that appears.
-You’ll then receive a link on your email inbox, with which you can reset your password.
+If you forgot your password, simply press “forgot password?” and type your email address.
+You’ll receive a link in your email inbox, with which you can reset your password.

-The splits in Auddly are only visible to the song project members (songwriter and producers).
-When all members have accepted a split you can use the information to register your songs with your collecting society.
+The splits in Auddly are only visible to the song members with a songwriter role.
+When all members have accepted a split, you can use the information to register your songs with your collecting society.

-You get your IPI number from your collecting society.
-It is your unique identification number as a songwriter and it’s used to identify the composers of a song.
+Your IPI number is your unique identification number as a songwriter and/or publisher and is used to identify you as a rights holder.
+You get your IPI number from your PRO.

-A performing rights organisation (PRO) or collecting society collects performance royalties for composers and publishers.
-When a song is played in public, the composers have the right, according to the Bern convention, to receive composer royalties.
-It is the the collecting societies’ main task to collect the money from publicly performed works and distribute royalties to the composers and publishers.
+A Performing Rights Organization (PRO) or collecting society collects performance royalties for composers and publishers.
+According to the Bern convention, the composer of a song has the right to receive composer royalties when the song is played in public.
+It’s the collecting societies’ main task to collect and distribute royalties from publicly performed works to the composers and publishers.

 ISWC stands for ”International Standard Work Code”, which is a unique identification number of a song.
-This code is used by collecting societies, radio stations and digital service providers (DSPs) to make sure that royalties are collected to copyright holders for their songs played in public.
+This code is used by collecting societies, radio stations and digital service providers (DSPs) to make sure that royalties are collected to copyright holders when their songs are played in public.

 ISRC stands for ”International Standard Recording Code” and is the identification number of the recording of a song, the ”master file”.
-ISRC is used by global organisations such as IFPI, the recording companies, and the DSPs.
+ISRC is used by global organizations such as IFPI, the recording companies and the DSPs.